ROAM-JCU/roam-website-archived/_pages/about.md

 permalink: /about/
 ---

-ROAM is the research on animal movement group at James Cook University.
-Our group is made of a diverse group of people across several disciplines, academic qualifications, gender, cultural backgrounds, and expertise.
-We are interested in a wide variety of matters associated to movement of animals in a manifold of ecosystems and taxa, including crustaceans, fish, birds, mammals, and reptiles.
+ROAM is the research of animal movement group at James Cook University.
+Our group is made up of people across diverse disciplines, academic qualifications, gender, cultural backgrounds, and expertise.
+We are interested in a wide variety of animal movement topics in a manifold of ecosystems and taxa, including crustaceans, fish, birds, mammals, and reptiles.

-ROAM was founded and is currently lead by Kyana Pike and Emily Webster, with the invigorating collaboration of ROAM members.
+ROAM was founded and is currently led by Kyana Pike and Emily Webster, with the invigorating collaboration of ROAM members.

-We meet every second Tuesday at noon using a mixed virtual and presential format.
+We meet every second Tuesday at noon using a mixed virtual and in-person format.

 <h1>Who we are</h1>